20 Types of Caterpillars in Texas

 Rulers are one of the most common types of caterpillars in Texas.
 They’re large, green, and easy to identify because their heads are yellow with a black stripe down the middle.

-Viceroy caterpillars feed on various plants, including pecans, willow, cottonwood, aspen, birch, and more.
+Viceroy caterpillars feed on various plants, including pecans, willow, cottonwood, aspen, and birch.

 At the end of their four-week development period, they form a chrysalis (pupa) that resembles a bird dropping.

-Unlike other types of caterpillar larvae that spin cocoons from silk threads for pupation, viceroy caterpillars attach themselves to foliage and suspend their puppet’s s; predators do not easily find them.
+Unlike other types of caterpillar larvae that spin cocoons from silk threads for pupation, viceroy caterpillars attach themselves to foliage and suspend their puppets; predators do not easily find them.

 In addition to being known for looking like a bird dropping, viceroy caterpillars are also distasteful due to chemicals released during the pupal stage.